GanGroup/Gan/kai/presentation/script.md

 ### Variational Autoencoder

 Variational Autoencoder VAE, was introduced in 2013 by Kingma as a way to generate new data by encoding the input into a latent space and then reconstructing it.

+Here is the architecture of VAE, the left side is the encoder, which accepts the image and outputs a small latent space.

+The right side is the decoder which upsamples the latent space to a new image.

-VAEs consist of an encoder, which compresses the data, and a decoder, which reconstructs it.
-VAEs have applications in image generation, data compression, and anomaly detection, making them widely used in generative modelling.
+VAEs have applications in image generation, data compression, and outlier detection, making them widely used in generative modelling.

+Only 1 year later, GAN was introduced by Goodfellow.
+Over here we can see the architecture of VAE and GAN, very similar architecture.